nadia-polikarpova/cse130-web/lectures/00-hello.md

 ## Exams

-- Midterm on *May 8*
+- Midterm on *November 6*
     - Gradescope multiple choice
     - individual
     - 24h timespan
-- Final: *June 15*
+- Final: *December 11*
     - programming assignment
     - individual
     - 24h timespan
 - Formats subject to change!
-- You can use any general resources you want (class material, Wikipedia), but **do not**:
+- You can use general resources (class material, Wikipedia), but everything you submit should be **do not**:
+    - use AI assistants
-    - search or post Chegg etc
+    - search or post Chegg, StackOverflow etc
-    - post on StackOverflow etc
     - try to find past exams that are not publicly posted
     - communicate with each other during the exam
+    - **general policy:** everything you submit for a grade should be your own work, or else you should cite the source
 - The final is cumulative
 - Midterm grade is calculated as `midterm > 0 ?  max(final, midterm) : 0`
     - you get a second chance if you don’t do well on the midterm